Iteration and Annotation

 client$chat("I am a Posit employee.
 Based on the Posit Expense Policy, can I expense a hotel for business?")

-Yes, as a Posit employee, you can expense a hotel for business travel.
+Yes, as a Posit employee, you can expense a hotel for business purposes

-- **Standard**: You should book standard hotel rooms at a reasonable rate
+The policy states that "Employees should book standard hotel rooms at a

-- **Rate limit**: If a nightly rate exceeds $250, you'll need to provide a
+reasonable rate."
+If a nightly rate for accommodation exceeds $250, a

 Cost